dropps-io/lookso/docs/README.md

 Events and their index parameters are saved on the database, alongside their translation and the Universal Profile that emitted them.

-## Registry
+## Social Media Record File

-The registry is saved under the (provisory) Key name of "LSPXXSocialRegistry".
+This record is saved under the (provisory) Key name of "LSPXXSocialRegistry".
 Here is the schema according to [LSP2](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md):

 ```JSON
 {